 Today there is hope, and we are here to help – in every way possible.
-We specialize in the diagnosis and treatment of cancer in pets, emphasizing quality of life.
-Our entire team is committed to providing you with the education and resources you need to make the best decisions for your pet’s treatment.
+We specialize in the treatment of cancer in pets, emphasizing the

-- Digital radiography – Imaging the body using x-rays to help determine the health of internal structures and see if the cancer has spread.
+Digital radiography – Imaging the body using x-rays to help determine the health of internal structures and see if cancer has spread.
 All x-rays are reviewed by a board-certified radiologist.

-- Ultrasound – Imaging using ultrasonic waves to determine the health of internal structures and diseases status.
+Ultrasound – Imaging using ultrasonic waves to determine the health of internal structures and disease status.
 Ultrasounds are performed by a board-certified specialist.